mailchimp/content-style-guide/13-writing-for-translation.html.md

 **“Since”** (could refer to a point in time, or a synonym of “because”)

-- Yes: Because you already have a complete mailing list, you can send your campaign at anytime.
+- Yes: Because you already have a complete mailing list, you can send your campaign at any time.
-- No: Since you already have complete mailing list, you can send your campaign at anytime.
+- No: Since you already have complete mailing list, you can send your campaign at any time.

 **“Require” plus an infinitive** (could confuse the relationship between subject and object)